 The UK Exchanges

-The UK Exchange Program is a reciprocal exchange program between the University of Iowa and the Universities of Hull, Lancaster, Birmingham, and Strathclyde.
+The UK Exchange Program is a reciprocal exchange program between the University of Iowa and the Universities of Lancaster and Strathclyde.
 The program allows UI undergraduates to undertake a year of study in England or Scotland while fully integrated with local students in student housing and regular classes.
 Direct enrollment at the host institution is particularly suited to students prepared to take upper-level course work in both their major and/or a secondary field of interest.